CryptvJet/Binary-Pulse-Game/README.md

 ## Troubleshooting

 - **Version Mismatch**
-  - Verify the Node.js and Python versions match the requirements above.
+  - Verify the Node.js version matches the requirement above.
 - **Missing Dependencies**
-  - Ensure `npm install` and `pip install -r requirements.txt` have been run.
+  - Ensure `npm install` has been run.
-- **Virtual Environment Not Activated**
-  - Activate your Python virtual environment before starting the project.
 - **Port Already in Use**
-  - If the development server fails to start because the default port is busy, set an alternative port using an environment variable or configuration option.
+  - If the static server fails to start because the default port is busy, set an alternative port using an environment variable or configuration option.